neilbrown/edlib/README.md

 Keymap
 ------

-“Keymap” pane allows both global and local keys (or arbitrary commands) to be defined.
+“Keymap” pane allows global keys or arbitrary commands to be defined.
 The global mappings are handled at a pane which must be stacked before the tiler.
-A pane to handle local mappings is added on demand at the current focus pane.

 Search
 ------